docker/compose/CONTRIBUTING.md

 It is possible that the code base does not currently comply with these guidelines.
 We are not looking for a massive PR that fixes this, since that goes against the spirit of the guidelines.
-All new contributions should make a best effort to clean up and make the code base better than they left it.
+All new contributors should make their best effort to clean up and make the code base better than they left it.
 Obviously, apply your best judgement.
 Remember, the goal here is to make the code base easier for humans to navigate and understand.
 Always keep that in